bushuhui/qFlightInstruments/README.md

 # Qt Flight instrument widgets

 This program is a pure Qt implementation of flight instrument widgets, including attitude display indicator (ADI), compass, and list viewer.
+These widgets are wrote in single .h/.cpp, therefore is easy to add to your project.
+In addition it is easy to modify.

 The source is based on part of source code (https://github.com/cmex81/qAttitudeIndicator).
 We improve their implementation and make it clear to read.